HL7/cqf-measures/input/pages/measure-repository-service.md

 ### Publishable Measure Repository

-The PublishableMeasureRepository capability statement expresses additional functionality that SHOULD be provided in support of providing published FHIR quality measures including additional searching and packaging capabilities.
+The PublishableMeasureRepository capability statement expresses additional functionality that is provided in support of providing published FHIR quality measures including additional searching and packaging capabilities.

 A PublishableMeasureRepository: